Phemeti/Exhume/README.md

 local AnimateScript = game.Players.LocalPlayer.Character.Animate
 local DissectorResults = Exhume:RunDissector(target)

-setclipboard(DissectorResults:GetContents())
+setclipboard(DissectorResults:GetContents()) -- Copies the contents onto clipboard, check clipboard to see the contents.
 ```

 ---

 > [!NOTE]
-> This is a pretty bad for viewing scripts, it may fail to return stuff that may be useful.
-And the dissector takes around 4-9 seconds to finish, depending on the script size.
+> This is a *pretty bad* for viewing scripts, it may **fail to return stuff that may be useful**.
+And the dissector takes around **4-9 seconds** to finish, depending on the script size.